-From July 12–16, 2021, Humanities Texas will hold an online professional development institute for Texas teachers on teaching the Texas Revolution.
+From July 12–16, 2021, Humanities Texas held an online professional development institute for Texas teachers on teaching the Texas Revolution.

-Content will be aligned with the TEKS.
-This institute will offer teachers new windows into the Texas Revolution and a collection of curriculum materials geared toward bringing innovative perspectives into the classroom.
-Team-taught by a historian and two master teachers, the institute will focus on tying the "Big Picture" of the Texas Revolution to the unique experiences of Tejanos, women, and African Americans.
-Teachers attending this institute will walk away with both new insights into the era and curated primary source lessons that are classroom-ready.
-The schedule is as follows:
+The institute aligned with TEKS standards for the state's seventh-grade Texas history curriculum, offering teachers new windows into the Texas Revolution and a collection of curriculum materials geared toward bringing innovative perspectives into the classroom.
+Team-taught by a historian and two master teachers, the institute focused on tying the "big picture" of the Texas Revolution to the unique experiences of Tejanos, women, and African Americans.

-The program faculty includes Andrew Torget (University of North Texas), Jay Ferguson (Round Rock ISD), and Michelle Phillips (College Station ISD).
+The program faculty included Andrew Torget (University of North Texas), Jay Ferguson (Round Rock ISD), and Michelle Phillips (College Station ISD).